athrael-soju/Titanium/README.md

 # Libraries

-- Next.js Framework: Full stack web application framework built on top of React.
-It includes server-side rendering and generating static websites for React based web applications.
+- Next.js is a React framework that allows you to build server-rendered applications.
+It is a complete full-stack solution that includes a variety of features, such as server-side rendering, static site generation, and API routes.
 - Next-auth + mongodb adapter for authentication
 - OpenAI API to leverage the latest Generative and Conversational capabilities of OpenAI's GPT-4.
 [OpenAI's API](https://platform.openai.com/docs/api-reference).
 - Material UI for the UI components.